wessaunders/FirebaseRepoTest/README.md

 # FirebaseRepoTest
 This is a test project to provide abstractions/facades around Firebase operations in Android.

-*All of the examples of firebase code are based on the code samples from the excellent [https://github.com/firebase/quickstart-android] (Firebase Quickstart SDK).
-If you haven't checked it out I highly encourage it.*
+*All of the examples of firebase code are based on the code samples from the [https://github.com/firebase/quickstart-android] (Firebase Quickstart SDK).*

 ###Authentication
 Firebase authentication is implemented through a facade that wraps around the firebase authentication library.
 The facade provides automatic setup and teardown of all associated authentication event handlers, so that all that is required for a developer is to simply declare the authentication facade and call the appropriate method.